Sega Channel: Reception and legacy

 During its lifetime, the Sega Channel won one of Popular Sciences "Best of What's New" award for the year 1994.
 Likewise, in August 1995, a survey conducted by Sports Illustrated found that children between 9 and 13 years old were five times more likely to subscribe to the Sega Channel than to purchase a Sega Saturn or the upcoming Nintendo 64 or PlayStation.
 The service would go on to garner as many as 250,000 subscribers; however, Sega had anticipated having over one million subscribers by the end of its first year, and had made the service available to over 20 million households.

 Retrospective reception of the Sega Channel praises its innovation and role in the development of online gaming, but criticizes its high subscription fees and timing into the market.
 IGN writer Adam Redsell noted how the Sega Channel caused many cable companies to clean their broadcast signals and its role in the development of high-speed internet, stating "...the very fact that you’re enjoying broadband internet right now could well be thanks to SEGA."
 Levi Buchanan, also writing for IGN, credited the Sega Channel with its role in the development of modern gaming and content delivery services, such as Xbox Live Arcade and PlayStation Network, stating: "SEGA and the entire industry learned important lessons from the SEGA Channel.
 SEGA was still committed to the idea of downloads and online, as evidenced by the Dreamcast's SegaNet...
 You can also see the DNA of early services like the SEGA Channel in modern portals like XBLA and PSN, where demos are now a staple."
-The staff of UGO Networks also credited the Sega Channel with being an important step in the development of both services.
+The staff of UGO Networks also credited the Sega Channel as an important step in the development of both services.